msteffan/fundamentals/05_a_fleeting_glimpse/01_guide_movies.md

 Your terminal will now show you some messages regarding the server, and will not display a prompt for you to type more commands.
 This is ok.
 This is because our server is running!
-If you wish to shutdown the server, you can use `Ctrl-C`.
+If you wish to shutdown the server, you can use `Ctrl-c`.

 To view your web application, select `Preview` from the top menu of your Nitrous IDE, and inside, select `Port 3000`.
 This should take you to what looks like a